mchini/dev-brain-lab/content/opportunities/postdoc-ad/index.md

 - Experience in analysis of large-scale in vivo electrophysiology datasets (preferred)
 - Familiarity with advanced statistical modeling (advantageous)
 - Familiarity with in-vivo electrophysiology (advantageous)
-- Not have worked in Belgium for the past 5 years
+- Not have lived/worked in Belgium for more than 24 months in the past 3 years

 ---